 You can use our Private Stormwater System Manual and Inspection Checklist to help you complete your yearly inspection.
 It’s important to keep records of your yearly inspection checklist and any maintenance performed.
 You may need to hire a private contractor to help with some of the maintenance.

-Whatcom County Public Works is looking for several HOAs to participate in our new PSS pilot program this summer.
+Whatcom County Public Works is looking for HOAs to participate in our PSS pilot program.
 The goal of the program is to help you evaluate your systems' maintenance needs, understand your obligations, ensure that facilities are maintained according to the approved development requirements, and develop an efficient process for tracking inspection records and maintenance requirements.

 Public Works staff will provide the following services to pilot program participants: